-A fuel cell is a device which produces electric energy, through a chemical reaction.
+A fuel cell is a device that produces electric energy, through a chemical reaction.
 Science & Technology is one of the subjects included in the civil services examination.
-Many questions circling around this subject have been asked both in the UPSC Prelims and the Mains exams.
+Many questions circling this subject have been asked both in the UPSC Prelims and the Mains exams.

 Fuel Cell is an important chemistry concept in Science & Technology, which is a part of the General Studies Paper-3 in the UPSC Syllabus.
 In this article, one can learn about the types and working of fuel cells.
 We have also mentioned topics that are related to Fuel Cells for the UPSC Exam.

 | Current Affairs is an integral part of the IAS exams if not one of the most tricky.
 Visit the page to stay ahead of the competition.

 Strengthen your preparation for the UPSC exam by checking the following links:

 What is a Fuel cell?